animefn/ABST/README.md

 The only options is x264 for the time being, other options might be cosnidered in the near future depeding on requests and feedbacks.

 ### Can I request a new feature? / Any plans to add X,Y features?
+Before making requests, please note that ABST is not meant as the swiss knife of video encoders, a GUI to ffmpeg, nor as some primary tool for everything.
+We have the vision that 1 problem = 1 solution, in order to keep tools simple and less confusing.
+Our sole aim is to provide a fool-proof tool where you drag-and-drop your MKVs and get them hardsubbed (correctly) without even understanding what happens, just by using the default values that we chose for you.
+Adding many tabs in ABST, more fields and options etc, may make the UI much more complicated for newbies.

-We may happily consider requests depending on demands and necessary developement time, maybe yes, maybe no, no promises.
+With that in mind, We will happily consider requests depending on demands and necessary developement time, no promises though.
 Please do note that feedback is necessary, we don't add features for the sake of completeness unless there is demand.
 So if you need a feature don't expect it to be added out of the blue, please do reach out to us, and let us hear your ideas so we can gather information on requested features.
+Fixing bugs will surely have higher priority than "extra" features.
+Feauture requested that are sponsored/backed up by a financial donation may get higher priority.

 ### I am having trouble using your tool?
 The tool did not work as expected...
 Please open an issue on github, contact us on discord or via Email on dev-support<{AT}>animefn.com  (replace <{AT}> with @).